Multi-scale Autoregressive Models are Laplacian, Discrete, and Latent Diffusion Models in Disguise: Introduction

 \section{Introduction}

-Generative modelling spans two complementary paradigms with distinct strengths and limitations \citep{yang2023diffusion}.
-Next-token autoregressive (AR) models fit discrete sequence generation (e.g., text) efficiently \citep{vaswani2017attention}, but struggle with high-fidelity image generation because their imposed causal orders, such as raster-scan, disrupt natural spatial structures \citep{oord2016conditionalimagegenerationpixelcnn, tian2024visual}.
-Diffusion models (DDPM) \citep{ho2020denoising}, on the other hand, excel on continuous data, such as images and audio \citep{dhariwal2021diffusionmodelsbeatgans}.
-However, they typically require hundreds to thousands of refinement steps \citep{ho2020denoising} and requires adjustments for discrete outputs \citep{austin2021structured}.
+Generative modelling is often framed through two complementary paradigms, each with clear strengths and limitations \citep{yang2023diffusion}.
+Next-token autoregressive (AR) models are effective for discrete sequence generation (e.g., text) \citep{vaswani2017attention}, but they tend to struggle in high-fidelity image synthesis because imposed causal orderings, such as raster scan, disrupt natural spatial structure \citep{oord2016conditionalimagegenerationpixelcnn, tian2024visual}.
+Diffusion models (DDPM), by contrast, perform strongly on continuous data such as images and audio \citep{ho2020denoising, dhariwal2021diffusionmodelsbeatgans}.
+Their main practical limitation is computational: high-quality sampling often requires hundreds to thousands of refinement steps, and discrete outputs require additional modelling machinery \citep{ho2020denoising, austin2021structured}.

-Visual Autoregressive (VAR) models \citep{tian2024visual} were proposed as a coarse-to-fine alternative that narrows the fidelity gap between diffusion and AR.
-VAR generates images by predicting the next higher-resolution scale conditioned on all lower-resolution scales, and producing every token at a given scale in one pass rather than token-by-token.
-In practice, this scale-parallel strategy achieves competitive image quality with significantly fewer iterations, rendering it faster than diffusion.
+Against this backdrop, Visual Autoregressive (VAR) models \citep{tian2024visual} were introduced as a coarse-to-fine alternative that narrows the fidelity gap between diffusion and AR.
+VAR predicts each higher-resolution scale conditioned on lower-resolution scales, while generating all tokens within a scale in parallel rather than token by token.
+This scale-parallel strategy yields competitive image quality with substantially fewer refinement iterations, which improves inference speed in practice.

-VAR attributes its gains primarily to the next-scale prediction framework \cite{tian2024visual}.
-However, scale-wise refinement alone is not new: the classic Laplacian pyramid \citep{burt1983multiresolution} follows the same coarse-to-fine idea, and several diffusion models already explore multi-scale structures \citep{ho2021cascadeddiffusionmodelshigh,saharia2021imagesuperresolutioniterativerefinement, fan2023frido, atzmon2024edify}, yet they arguably did not achieve the same fidelity and speed as VAR.
-It is therefore not immediately clear how scale refinement is the main reason for VAR's success.
-This observation motivates a further analysis to explain such attributions.
+This naturally raises the question of what exactly drives those gains.
+VAR attributes much of its performance to next-scale prediction \citep{tian2024visual}, yet coarse-to-fine refinement itself is not new.
+Classical Laplacian pyramids already use this principle \citep{burt1983multiresolution}, and several diffusion variants also incorporate multi-scale structure \citep{ho2021cascadeddiffusionmodelshigh, saharia2021imagesuperresolutioniterativerefinement, fan2023frido, atzmon2024edify}.
+The key issue, then, is whether scale refinement alone explains VAR's combined fidelity and speed.
+We therefore focus on a more explicit attribution analysis.